tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 echo "$(($(zcat $DIR/output/calmas_region.glf.gz | head -n1 | wc -w)-2))"
 ```

 You should see that indeed there are 400 likelihood values.
-Now figure out what line CMASS6608007 is in the bam list.
+Now figure out what line CMASS6608007 is at in the bam list.

 ```bash
 INDNUM=$(grep -n "CMASS6608007.bam" $BAMLIST | cut -f1 -d':')